011ivand3r/tTales/content/page/about.md

 comments: false
 ---

-Hi, **hans durk (han5 dürk)** here!

-I'm a rather undistinguished Mechanical Engineering student at an Institute, enrolled with my official name(not han5 dürk).

-I generally divide my time between sleep, schoolwork, coding and making YouTube videos.
-I am passionate about human space exploration, machine learning and storytelling.
-I listen to podcasts, read books and articles, and watch videos on them.
-I also make [YouTube videos](https://www.youtube.com/channel/UCYvbqYvGvhXCoIud49NfvKA) on (football/soccer + data science).

-I often find myself dabbling in the reality of fickleness of carbon-based life on planet Earth.
-If you share somewhat similar thoughts/interests, go to the bottom of the page and hit me up!

-Enough about me.
+Hallo!
+Ich heiße Sycroft Holmes.

+I am a rather undistinguished Mechanical Engineering student at a particular public institute situated in India.
+My daily life consists primarily of schoolwork.
+The other goals I work on are my mental health, physical health, and reading books.
+My reading strategy doesn't allow me to take up random books that come as suggestions from Bookstagrammers or Booktubers.
+I am the one to choose a topic, then find out suggested books to know more about the subject, finally devouring them until I get an ok idea.

+I am a sports analytics enthusiast.
+I love the way data has powered modern-day sportspersons to break the preconceived limits of the human body and mind.
+My hope is data will do the same for other spheres of *Homo sapiens* life.
+I like to follow the news too.
+Not breaking news, which is itself broken to its core due to the broken business model most media houses have.
+I read articles; yes, you guessed right!
+The articles by people who have reached the intellectual status of human society.

+By the way, if you ever come across my brother Mycroft, don't forget to tell him that I adore him!

+That's all!
+Thanks for bearing with my narcissism.
 &nbsp;

 ___

 \
 **tTales** is created with HUGO.
 The theme I'm using is [minimo](https://themes.gohugo.io/minimo/).
 I customized it as per my needs, and it's currently hosted on [GitHub](https://github.com/han5durk/tTales).
-The reason I chose minimo over other themes is the search bar and obviously the UI :heart_eyes:.

-Check out the [HUGO](https://gohugo.io/) site.
-They have hundreds of exciting themes, and it's built on [Go](https://en.wikipedia.org/wiki/Go_(programming_language)).
-So, it's [faster](https://gohugo.io/about/what-is-hugo/#how-fast-is-hugo) than other static site generators and easy to set up.
-Now that I’ve justified my choices, thanks for visiting my website!

-Get in touch using any of the links in the footer!